 I like older men, particularly if they have a French name.
 Riker-schmiker, Jean-Luc was the man!
 From the moment I started watching TNG I was charmed by Captain Picard.
 Of French origin, but somehow with a British accent (huh?), Jean-Luc was worldly and sophisticated, calm and cool, subtle and smooth.
 I had always been a sucker for older men, but this confirmed that my preference was European as well.

-Co-workers can be like your family from time-to-time and like family, they can sometimes drive you crazy.
+Co-workers can be like your family from time to time and like family, they can sometimes drive you crazy.
 When I started my professional career, I dove in completely.
 I had no work-life balance.
 My co-workers at work were also my friends and it was impossible to separate the two.
 There are a lot of positives that come with having that kind of relationship, but there are also many negatives.

 You sometimes forget your boss is the boss and not a friend.
 Love affairs that go wrong can make future work interactions tricky.
 Sometimes you need an escape from your “crew.”
-As I moved along in my career, I realized that separation of work and the rest of your life is important, and I learned to maintain different relationships with co-workers that were healthier and more productive.
+As I moved along in my career, I realized that the separation of work and the rest of your life is important, and I learned to maintain different relationships with co-workers that were healthier and more productive.
 I never forget who the captain is and I always have an escape pod!

 Call your Geordi when you need an engineering mine, your Data when you need an impartial opinion, or your Warf if you need someone to kick some ass, but more likely than not, there is someone in your crew who can help you get out of any tough situations.